kimadeline/blog/content/posts/redwoodjs-azure-postgresql.md

 ![Screenshot of the firewall rules section for the connection security settings of an Azure for PostgreSQL database](/redwood-azure-postgresql/images/firewall-rule.png "Screenshot of the firewall rules section for the connection security settings of an Azure for PostgreSQL database")
 <figcaption>Come on in everybody</figcaption>

-This should add an `AllowAll` firewall rule with a timestamp, something like `AllowAll_2020-9-19_17-6-6`, and then **save** your changes 💾.
+This should add an `AllowAll` firewall rule with a timestamp—something like `AllowAll_2020-9-19_17-6-6`—and then **save** your changes 💾.

 ## Set up the database

 In the previous section we created an Azure Database for PostgreSQL server, which comes with an empty database called `postgres` by default.
-It's pretty handy but we won't use it, instead we'll create our own database.
+It's pretty handy but we won't use it, instead we'll create our own `redwood` database.

-For that we will roughly follow the relevant section of the [quickstart guide](https://docs.microsoft.com/en-ca/azure/postgresql/quickstart-create-server-database-portal#connect-to-azure-database-for-postgresql-server-by-using-psql), still in the [Azure Portal](https://portal.azure.com):
+For that we will roughly follow the relevant section of the [quickstart guide](https://docs.microsoft.com/en-ca/azure/postgresql/quickstart-create-server-database-portal#connect-to-azure-database-for-postgresql-server-by-using-psql), still through the [Azure Portal](https://portal.azure.com):
 - Open the Azure Cloud Shell by clicking on the terminal-looking icon on right side of the search bar
 - Connect to your database via `psql`, using the empty `postgres` database and the admin credentials you set up when when you created the server.
 The command will look like this: